 The truck driver required transport to an area hospital, and he was subsequently released.
 The motorist behind the wheel of the Dodge did not survive the wreck.
 She was pronounced dead at the scene by a Pecos County Justice of the Peace.
 According to deputies, both drivers were wearing seat belts at the time of the collision.

-Although this particular accident is still under investigation, state law does offer an injured victim of negligent driving an opportunity to pursue relief in the civil courts.
+Although this particular accident is still under investigation, state law does offer an individual injured by negligent driving an opportunity to pursue relief in the civil courts.
 Wrong-way driving may constitute evidence of negligent conduct.

 In similar cases, the pursuit of compensation is possible, and damages are sometimes awarded for unpaid medical bills, pain and suffering, and lost wages.
 If the allegedly negligent motorist does not survive crash, the individual’s estate and his/her insurance company may still be named as defendants in civil litigation.